tizonia/tizonia-openmax-il/README.md

 ### IMPORTANT: If your are upgrading to v0.6.0 from a previous release

-If your are upgrading to v0.6.0, please note that plugins are now installed under ${libdir}/tizonia0-plugins12, that means, you will need to add 'tizonia0-plugins12' to your 'component-paths' configuration variable in *tizonia.conf*.
+If you are upgrading to v0.6.0, please note that plugins are now being installed in a different directory, ${libdir}/tizonia0-plugins12; that means, you will need to update your existing *tizonia.conf*, or else *tizonia* will not work.
+Just add 'tizonia0-plugins12' to the 'component-paths' configuration variable in *tizonia.conf*.

-e.g. before 0.6.0:
+i.e. before 0.6.0:

 ```
     component-paths = /usr/lib/arm-linux-gnueabihf;